pjhalpha/nonogram-solver/cli/README.md

 The next R and C lines contain the clue of the rows and columns of the clue.

-All values are separated with spaces and each line does not contain any empty line.
+All values are separated with spaces and there are no empty lines.

 ## Output File
 The specified maximum count or less of solved table is printed with black as '#' and white as '.'.